-Threatened species: means a species that is classified as "Threatened Species" on the Species at Risk in Ontario List, as updated and amended from time to time.
+Threatened species: means a species that is listed or categorized as a "Threatened Species" on the Ontario Ministry of Natural Resources' official species at risk list, as updated and amended from time to time.

-Transit-supportive: in regard to land use patterns, means development that makes transit viable, optimizes investments in transit infrastructure, and improves the quality of the experience of using transit.
-It often refers to compact, mixed-use development that has a high level of employment and residential densities, including air rights development, in proximity to transit stations, corridors and associated elements within the transportation system.
+Transit-supportive: in regard to land use patterns, means development that makes transit viable and improves the quality of the experience of using transit.
+It often refers to compact, mixed-use development that has a high level of employment and residential densities.
 Approaches may be recommended in guidelines developed by the Province or based on municipal approaches that achieve the same objectives.